galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial-technical/tutorial.md

 ## Filling the `data-library.yaml`

 The data can also be integrated in the Galaxy instance inside a data libraries and then make the data shared between the users.
-It lets then avoid every trainees to redownload the input data.
+It lets then avoid every trainees to re-download the input data.

 Such data are described in the `data-library.yaml`: